 The School Helpdesk is there to help you with any questions or concerns you might have about your studies.
 It is situated in room o-o1 of the Katharine Worth Building.
-Opening hours are 10:00am to 4:00pm.
+Term-time opening hours are 10:00am to 4:00pm.
 The Helpdesk can also be contacted via +44 (0)1784 276885 or pda-school@rhul.ac.uk.
 Depending on your query, the Helpdesk will answer your questions then and there, put you in touch with a colleague who can help, or find out the answer and get back to you.

-Your first point of reference for advice within the Department is your personal tutor, or if you have a specific question about your class please contact the module convener.
+Your first point of reference for advice within the Department is your personal tutor, or if you have a specific question about your class please contact the module convener (their contact details will be listed on the Moodle page for your module).
 Inevitably, problems will sometimes arise that staff within the department are not qualified to deal with.
-The College offers a high level of student welfare support which includes a highly regarded Counselling Service, dedicated educational and disability support, as well as a wealth of student wellbeing financial, career and other advice.
+The College offers a high level of student welfare support which includes a highly regarded Counselling Service, dedicated Disability & Neurodiversity support, as well as a wealth of student wellbeing financial, career and other advice.
 There is also an NHS GP practice (the Health Centre) on campus located in Founder's East.
 Further details of each service can be found on the College web on the Student Welfare page.